Capabilities and ChromeOptions

 prefs dictionary A dictionary with each entry consisting of the name of the preference and its value.
 These preferences are only applied to the user profile in use.
 See the 'Preferences' file in Chrome's user data directory for examples.

-detach boolean false If false, Chrome will be quit when ChromeDriver is killed, regardless of whether the session is quit.
-If true, Chrome will only be quit if the session is quit (or closed).
-Note, if true, and the session is not quit, ChromeDriver cannot clean up the temporary user data directory that the running Chrome instance is using.
+If true, Chrome only quits if the session is quit or closed.
+If true and the session isn't quit, ChromeDriver cannot clean up the temporary user data directory that the running Chrome instance is using.

 debuggerAddress string

-An address of a Chrome debugger server to connect to, in the form of <hostname/ip:port>, e.g. '127.0.0.1:38947'
+An address of a Chrome debugger server to connect to, in the form of <hostname/ip:port>, such as '127.0.0.1:38947'

-minidumpPath string Directory to store Chrome minidumps .
+minidumpPath string Directory to store Chrome minidumps.
 (Supported only on Linux.)

-mobileEmulation dictionary A dictionary with either a value for “deviceName,” or values for “deviceMetrics” and “userAgent.”
+mobileEmulation dictionary A dictionary with either a value for "deviceName," or values for "deviceMetrics", and "userAgent."
 Refer to Mobile Emulation for more information.

 perfLoggingPrefs dictionary An optional dictionary that specifies performance logging preferences.
 See below for more information.